ventus-ag/docs/_docs/tutorials/lin-veeam-agent.md

 # Upgrading Veeam Agent for Linux

-For Veeam Agent for Linux, upgrade to newer versions is supported.
+For Veeam Agent for Linux, upgrade to newer supported versions.
 You can start the upgrade process when the new version becomes available.

 During the upgrade process, configuration and backup files that were created with the previous version of Veeam Agent are not impacted in any way.